WHAT IS MINIMALISM?

 Minimalism is, of course, about living with less clutter and owning less stuff but there is so much more to it than that.

 Minimalism is a paradigm for how you live your life.
-Making conscious, deliberate decisions to focus intentionally on what’s important and keep out the noise and distraction of the things that aren’t so important in the long run.
+Making conscious, deliberate decisions to focus intentionally on what’s important and keep out the noise and distraction of the things that aren’t so important.

-Now we’ve looked at the definition of Minimalism, let’s explore exactly what Minimalism and a Minimalist lifestyle is all about and why it’s so popular.
+Now we’ve looked at the definition of Minimalism, let’s explore exactly what a Minimalist lifestyle is all about and why it’s so popular.

 After all, if so many people are searching for ideas about how to declutter their homes and simplify their lives, Minimalism must have some pretty good benefits!